nodenotjs/n0de-custom-damage/README.md

 scoreboard players set @s ncd_damage 2230
 function ncdamage:apply_changes
 ```
-This was a quick examples of how to do damage.
+This was a quick example of how to do damage.
 You also have some **options**, such as ignoring hurttime and damage type.
 See the section below.

 #### Scoreboard Damage Options: